CrossRef/rest-api-doc/api_tips.md

 ## Tips for using the Crossref REST API (aka- how to avoid being blocked)

 The [REST API documentation](https://api.crossref.org) is useful, but it doesn't tell you much about best practice.
 It also doesn't tell you how you can best avoid getting blocked.
-With this document hope to remedy that.
+With this document we hope to remedy that.

 Please read this entire document carefully- it includes some advice that may seem counter-intuitive.